 In Real Life, gasoline is a very refined and volatile product.
 Creating usable gasoline (or any other petroleum-based fuel) requires extracting petroleum from the ground, and separating the various elements of it by carbon chain in an oil refinery.
-Gasoline is meant to be used soon after production, and has a usable shelf life of about 3-5 months.
-With fuel stabilizer, you can get a few more months out of it, but no matter what you add or how you store it, storing it for more than a year is out of the question.
+Gasoline is meant to be used soon after production, and has a usable shelf life of about three to five months.
+With fuel stabilizer you can extend that shelf life out several times as much but no matter what you add or how you store it, storing it for more than two years is out of the question.
 After that, it starts to break down and vaporize.
-The non-volatile component left behind is a useless gunkusually called "varnish" in the trade, though its not exactly the best thing to waterproof your wooden tablethat has to be cleaned out of the engine.
+The non-volatile component left behind is a useless gunk usually called "varnish" in the trade, though it's not exactly the best thing to waterproof your wooden table that has to be cleaned out of the engine.
 But in today's modern world of nigh-ubiquitous motor vehicles, this is rarely a real problem.

 In fiction, on the other hand, gasoline is just an eternally lasting fuel liquid that can sit anywhere for any period of time, and be as usable as the day it was refined.
-This is common in post-apocalyptic fiction, where everyone is still driving around in cars and scrounging for precious drops of gas long after any refineries would stop producing.
+This is common in post-apocalyptic fiction, where everyone is driving around in cars and scrounging for precious drops of gas long after any refineries would stop producing.
 If such a post-apocalyptic world did occur in reality, we would be able to drive around for a few months, but afterwards, unless someone got a refinery up and running again, every gas-powered vehicle on the planet would be 100% useless.

 This is basically a Sub-Trope of Ragnarök Proofing, in that something leftover from the old society still works despite it being impossible.
 Sometimes this is handwaved through Applied Phlebotinum, but often it just assumes that audiences think gasoline is eternal... probably because audiences learned it from them.